Discovery Channel

-Discovery Channel, known as The Discovery Channel from 1985 to 1995, and often referred to as simply Discovery, is an American cable channel that is best known for airing ongoing reality and educational shows.
-It is owned by Warner Bros.
-Discovery, a publicly traded company run by CEO David Zaslav.
+Discovery Channel, also known as simply Discovery and previously known as The Discovery Channel, is an American cable channel and the second flagship namesake asset of Warner Bros.
+Discovery that is best known for airing ongoing reality and educational programming.

-It initially provided documentary television programming focused primarily on popular science, nature, technology, and history, but by the 2010s it had become increasingly dominated by programs that focused on conspiracy theories or promoted pseudoscience.
+Launched on June 17, 1985, it initially broadcast documentary television programming focused primarily on popular science, nature, technology, and history.
+Since the 2010s, it had become increasingly dominated by programs that focused on conspiracy theories or promoted pseudoscience.

-By June 2012, Discovery Channel was the third most widely distributed subscription channel in the United States, behind now-sibling channel TBS and the Weather Channel; it is available in 409 million households worldwide, through its U.S. flagship channel and its various owned or licensed television channels internationally.
+By June 2012, Discovery Channel was the third most widely distributed subscription channel in the United States, behind now-sibling channel TBS and the Weather Channel; it is available in 409 million households globally.
 As of November 2023, Discovery Channel is available to approximately 71,000,000 pay television households in the United States-down from its peak of 99,000,000 in 2011.

 History

 John Hendricks founded the channel and its parent company, Cable Educational Network Inc., in 1982.
 Several investors (including the BBC, Allen & Company, and Venture America) raised $5 million in start-up capital to launch the network.